-Riding in cold, wet and miserable conditions?
+Riding in cold, wet, and miserable conditions and getting cold feet?

+I’m talking about overshoes.
 The question is, which type suits your needs and riding conditions?

 These are snug around the ankle area and have two holes.
 One is the cleat hole, and the other is around the heel to help you fit these shoes perfectly.